-These results must be reported in a report following the format of the NIPS machine learning conference 2.
-The document must be in the PDF format and must have been generated using IATEX 3.
+These results must be reported in a report following the format of the NIPS machine learning conference 1.
+The document must be in the PDF format and must have been generated using IATEX 2.
 The report must contain the following sections:

-- Introduction: gives a summary of the content and objective of the report (1/2 page). - Description of the approach: mathematically describes the model and the learning algorithm (up to 4 pages), including - a description of forward propagation; - a description of backpropagation; - a description of the training objective; - a description of the stochastic gradient descent algorithm in the context of a neural network; - a description of all the hyper-parameters. - Experiments: presents the results of your experiments, that is: - a table with the average training and validation errors of at least 15 different configurations of hyper-parameters; - a plot showing the progression of the classification error rate on the training and validation sets for a configuration of hyper-parameters of your choice - a plot showing the progression of the average regularized negative log-likelihood on the training and validation sets for a configuration of hyper-parameters of your choice - the result on the test set only for the hyper-parameter configuration with the best performance on the validation set; - the 95% confidence interval for the test set classification error.
+- Introduction: gives a summary of the content and objective of the report (1/2 page). - Description of the approach: mathematically describes the model and the learning algorithm (up to 4 pages), including - a description of the linear chain CRF used in this assignment; - a description of inference in a linear chain CRF; - a description of the training objective; - a description of how gradients are computed; - a description of all the hyper-parameters. - Experiments: presents the results of your experiments, that is: - a table with the average training and validation errors of at least 15 different configurations of hyper-parameters; - a plot showing the progression of the classification error rate on the training and validation sets for a configuration of hyper-parameters of your choice - a plot showing the progression of the average regularized negative log-likelihood on the training and validation sets for a configuration of hyper-parameters of your choice - the result on the test set only for the hyper-parameter configuration with the best performance on the validation set; - the 95% confidence interval for the test set classification error.